 RestoreHER believes in the leadership of directly impacted people in the forefront spearheading the changes needed for criminal justice transformation.
 RestoreHER engages in the cultivation of expertise from the direct personal experiences of formerly incarcerated women of color in the south within the criminal justice system.
 RestoreHER in partnership with Georgia State University’s Alonzo Crim Center for Urban Educational Excellence in collaboration of community, policy makers, and various entities will provide a Women’s LeadHERship Fellowship upon a curriculum developed through the participatory process that will produce directly impacted organizers, lobbyists, and legislators.

-RestoreHER also provided advocacy that was instrumental in the of passing the historical First Step Act which included providing the language in HR5682, banning shackling of federal incarcerated women.
+RestoreHER "Dignity For Incarcerated Women Act" collaborates with justice-involved women, communities, and stakeholders to expand shackling and solitary confinement legislation throughout the country, currently assisting in the passing of Dignity Bills in 19 states.
+RestoreHER also provided advocacy that was instrumental in the of passing the historical First Step Act which included providing the language in HR5682, banning shackling of women in federal custody.

 RRR Soros Justice Project